 In addition, Fixed Based Operators (FBOs) support General and Business Aviation operation tasks including maintenance, fuel, flight planning, and local ground transportation services.

 Airworthiness and civil aviation authorities and the aviation industry are working to provide guidance to Airport Mapping Database providers, such as AeroNavData, to standardize the collection and attribution of airport feature data.
 Data consistently captured and maintained to these standards (RTCA DO-272/ED-99) would enable all users and recipients to utilize the data for a myriad of applications, capabilities, and purposes resulting in greatly improved and enhanced airport operations.We fully understand aeronautical industry’s business processes and data standards and that allows us to develop, analyze, and manage database systems that serve the unique requirements of aviators and of those agencies that are responsible for management of shared aeronautical procedure data.

-AeroNavData’s Airport Mapping team is made up of aviation and Geospatial Information System (GIS) professionals that are skilled at collecting airport feature data to the strict guidelines outlined in the RTCA DO-272 / ED-99 standards.
-They are also experienced in the design, implementation, database development and management, and data analysis that eliminates inconsistency and enthusiastic adherence to data standards.
+AeroNavData has the capability to collect airport feature data to the strict guidelines as outlined in the RTCA DO-272 / ED-99 standards.
+We are experienced in the design, implementation, database development and management, and data analysis that eliminates inconsistency and enthusiastic adherence to data standards.